phongnn/react-kho/docs/DataNormalization.md

 If we store the data as it is into our client-side cache, we may have problems with data updates.
 In the example above, when we want to change a user's avatar, we will have to find and update it in multiple places.
 That's rather inconvenient and prone to errors.

 Data normalization process moves nested objects out and replaces them with references.
 This way, each object has only a single copy in the cache, and thus can be easily updated.
-The article above looks like this after being normalized:
+The article above looks somewhat like this after being normalized:

 ```json
 {